quic/sense/README.md

 #### Ideal setup:

-Best performance are obtained in these conditions:
+Best performance is obtained in these conditions:
 - Camera on the floor
 - Body fully visible (head-to-toe)
 - Clean background